datafold-dev/datafold/README.rst

 The source code is distributed under the `MIT license <https://gitlab .com/datafold-dev/datafold/-/blob/master/LICENSE>`_.

-Any contribution (including code/tutorials/documentation improvements) and feedback is very welcome.
+Any contribution (code/tutorials/documentation improvements) and feedback is very welcome.
 Please see the "Contributing" section below for further details.

 .. note::